willschwarzer/SchillerQuest/README.md

 * Click on the black text area on the left to enable user input
 * Use the left, right, up, and down arrow keys to move the character
 * You can open the inventory screen by clicking 'Inventory' and close it by clicking 'Return'
-* Exit the game by closing the window
+* Exit the game by closing the window or clicking Quit